Wheels in motion for Babergh and Mid Suffolk’s healthy future

-“While we work towards creating the plan to ensure Mid Suffolk remains a place we’re proud to call home for years to come, I would urge anyone who can to give cycling a go – whether you’re popping to the hairdressers or supporting local businesses in our towns and villages, it all makes a difference.”
+“While we work towards creating the plan to ensure Mid Suffolk remains a place we’re proud to call home for years to come, I would urge anyone who can to give cycling a go.
+Whether you’re popping to the hairdressers or supporting local businesses in our towns and villages, it all makes a difference.”

 Dr Daniel Pratt, who proposed the motion in Mid Suffolk, said:

-"Hopefully, the plan will see a permanent shift in the numbers of people choosing to cycle and walk as opposed to using a car in Mid Suffolk, ensuring our communities can play their part in making Suffolk the greenest county.”
+"Hopefully, the plan will see a permanent shift in the numbers of people choosing to cycle and walk as opposed to using a car in Mid Suffolk.
+Ensuring our communities can play their part in making Suffolk the greenest county.”

 Cllr Elisabeth Malvisi, cabinet member for environment at Babergh District Council, said:

-“We’re keen to see uptake of cycling and walking increase, with our residents and local businesses alike all getting involved, to support Suffolk’s county-wide ambition to become carbon neutral by 2030.
+“We’re keen to see uptake of cycling and walking increase, with our residents and local businesses alike all getting involved.
+To support Suffolk’s county-wide ambition to become carbon neutral by 2030.

-“I’d encourage everyone to help reduce pollution and road traffic noise in our district, by hopping on a bike next time you’re heading out into our towns and villages – together we can make Babergh better for miles to come.”
+“I’d encourage everyone to help reduce pollution and road traffic noise in our district.
+By hopping on a bike next time you’re heading out into our towns and villages – together we can make Babergh better for miles to come.”

 Cllr Leigh Jamieson, who proposed the motion in Babergh, said:

 With the aim being to increase physical activity in young children in line with their Joint Leisure, Sport and Physical Activity Strategy.
 While also adding to the county’s 148 priority routes for cycling improvements, including several within Babergh and Mid Suffolk.

-The plan will also ensure sustainable transport will continue to be considered as part of future developments in the district, ensuring funds collected from housing developers through CIL are available for proposed initiatives.
+The plan will also ensure sustainable transport will continue to be considered as part of future developments in the district.
+Ensuring funds collected from housing developers through CIL are available for proposed initiatives.

-Anyone wishing to improve their cycling skills can join one of Suffolk County Council’s free road-safe sessions for adults and families with more information at Suffolk Road Safe, or to find out more about how to get cycling safely visit Most Active County's website.
+Anyone wishing to improve their cycling skills can join one of Suffolk County Council’s free road-safe sessions for adults and families.
+More information can be found at Suffolk Road Safe.